StephenDev0/StikDebug-Guide/pairing_file.md

 1. Connect your secondary device to your computer via cable.
 If a prompt appears, select `trust` and type in your passcode.
 2. Unlock your device, then open `idevice pair` and select your device in the drop-down menu.
 3. Ensure your device is unlocked and opened to the home screen, then select `load`.
-If a prompt appears on your device, tap `trust`.
+If a prompt appears on your device, tap `trust` and type in your passcode.
 Your pairing file should appear.
 4. Ensure your device is still open to the home screen, then scroll down and select `install` underneath "StikDebug". `Success` should appear in green.